shurrey/box-langchain-documentloader-tests/README.md

 To prepare the langchain fork for use locally, you will need to follow these steps.
 These steps assume you have git and python installed and available at the commandline.

 1. In your directory of choosing in the command prompt or terminal on your local machine, run `git clone https://github.com/box-community/langchain.git`.
-2. Navigate to the langchain code package, by running `cd langchain/libs/core`
-3. Install all dependencies by running `pip install -e .`
-4. Navigate to the langchain package, by running `cd ../langchain`
-5. Install all dependencies by running `pip install -e .`
-6. Navigate to the langchain text-splitters package, by running `cd ../text-splitters`
-7. Install all dependencies by running `pip install -e .` Navigate to the langchain community package, by running `cd ../community`
-8. Install all dependencies by running `pip install -e .`
-9. Make note of the path.
+2. Make note of the path.
 It will be something like `/Users/shurrey/local/langchain/libs/community`.
 You will need this as we set up these tests.

 ## Prepare the test suite for use